Editor’s Note: This article was originally published in July of 2010.

 So without further ado, send in the clowns…

-“No clowns around here,” says Bozo.
+“No clowns around here,” says Bozo (Gary Busey).
 “Clowns are funny; I’m scary!”
 He sure is, as he mercilessly taunts marks at his dunk tank.
 He doesn’t just abuse the carnival-goers, though.
-When he becomes romantically involved with a cute teenage runaway he tells his best bud, Patch, “it’s not my girlfriend, it’s our girlfriend.”
+When he becomes romantically involved with a cute teenage runaway (Jodie Foster) he tells his best bud, Patch (Robbie Robertson), “it’s not my girlfriend, it’s our girlfriend.”
 Nice.

 The Clown (1953)

-Dodo was once a major player in vaudeville, now reduced to taking pies in the face for cheap laughs.
-He also has a battle with the bottle (and gambling)—not the best atmosphere for raising his young son, Dink.
+Dodo Delwyn (Red Skelton) was once a major player in vaudeville, now reduced to taking pies in the face for cheap laughs.
+He also has a battle with the bottle (and gambling)—not the best atmosphere for raising his young son, Dink (Tim Considine).
 But with Dink and his agent’s help Dodo embarks on path to redemption…but at a steep cost.

-While at center stage the circus clowns amuse their audience by performing all sorts of comic routines and pratfalls…at the expense of Dumbo who sadly endures their humiliations.
-When asked to take it easy on the wee pachyderm Skinny the clown coldly retorts: “elephants ain’t got no feelings.”
+While at center stage the circus clowns amuse their audience by performing all sorts of comic routines and pratfalls…at the expense of young Dumbo, who sadly endures their humiliations.
+When asked to take it easy on the floppy-eared pachyderm, Skinny the clown coldly retorts: “elephants ain’t got no feelings.”

 The Greatest Show on Earth (1952)

-Even his fellow circus performers have no idea who Buttons the Clown is, especially since he never takes off his makeup.
-Turns out he’s really an on-the-lam doctor hiding out from detectives who are on his tale for the implied euthanasia of his wife.
+Even his fellow circus performers have no idea who Buttons the Clown is, especially since he never takes off his makeup (and, no, we’re not giving away who’s behind the greasepaint here).
+Turns out he’s really an on-the-lam doctor hiding out from detectives who are on his tail for the (implied) euthanasia of his wife.

-We best remember a grown Michael Myers donning a “Captain Kirk” mask and stalking Laurie Strode.
-But let’s not forget that it was a six-year old Myers who took a knife from his kitchen and proceeded upstairs to kill his wanton sister…all while dressed in a clown’s outfit and mask.
+We best remember a grown Michael Myers donning a “Captain Kirk” mask and stalking Laurie Strode (Jamie Lee Curtis).
+But let’s not forget that it was a six-year-old Myers who took a knife from his kitchen and proceeded upstairs to kill his wanton sister…all while dressed in a clown’s outfit and mask.

 He Who Gets Slapped (1924)

-In short order scientist Paul Beaumont’s research is pilfered, he’s slapped, called a clown, and cuckolded.
-Humiliated, Paul assumes a clown’s identity naming himself He Who Gets Slapped.
-He then falls for a beautiful circus performer but his past catches up to him with bittersweet results.
+In short order scientist Paul Beaumont’s (Lon Chaney) research is pilfered, he’s slapped, called a clown, and cuckolded.
+Humiliated, Paul assumes a clown’s identity, naming himself He Who Gets Slapped.
+He then falls for a beautiful circus performer…but his past catches up to him with bittersweet results.

 House of 1000 Corpses (2003)

-Rob Zombie’s scuzzy horror flick features gas station owner/clown, Captain Spaulding, the leader of a clan of white trash sociopaths.
+Rob Zombie’s scuzzy horror flick features gas station owner/clown Captain Spaulding (Sid Haig), the leader of a clan of white trash sociopaths.
 In a perverse twist, Spaulding rages against those who profess a disdain of clowns.

 Killer Klowns from Outer Space (1988)